newrelic/newrelic-react-native-agent/README.md

  ## Symbolicating a stack trace

-Currently there is no symbolication of Javascript errors.
-Please follow the steps described [here for Symbolication](https://reactnative.dev/docs/0.64/symbolication).
+The agent supports symbolication of JavaScript errors in debug mode only.
+Symbolicated errors are shown as Handled Exceptions in New Relic One.
+If you want to manually symboliate, please follow the steps described [here for Symbolication](https://reactnative.dev/docs/0.64/symbolication).

 ### Symbolication for Javascript errors are coming in future releases.